kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Lungs

 #### Answer: E. Lungs - TRUE
-- Hypoxic pulmonary vasoconstriction is a local response to hypoxia, resulting primarily from constriction of small muscular pulmonary arteries in response to reduced alveolar oxygen tension.
-This unique response of pulmonary arterioles results in a local adjustment of perfusion to ventilation.
-This means that, if a bronchiole is obstructed, the lack of oxygen causes contraction of the pulmonary vascular smooth muscle in the corresponding area, shunting blood away from the hypoxic region to better-ventilated regions.
-Skeletal muscle, heart, kidney and gut arteries all dilate under hypoxic conditions, resulting in increased blood flow to these organs.
+- *Hypoxic pulmonary vasoconstriction* is a local response to hypoxia resulting primarily
+	- from constriction of small muscular pulmonary arteries
+	- in response to reduced alveolar oxygen tension
+- This unique response of pulmonary arterioles results in a local adjustment of perfusion to ventilation
+- This means that, if a bronchiole is obstructed
+	- lack of oxygen causes contraction of pulmonary vascular smooth muscle in corresponding area
+	- shunting blood away from hypoxic region to better-ventilated regions

+##### Notes
+- Skeletal muscle, heart, kidney and gut arteries *all dilate under hypoxic conditions*
+	- resulting in increased blood flow to these organs

 ### Q2.70
 Tissue plasminogen activator (tPA) is a naturally occurring thrombolytic substance.
 The thrombolytic mechanism of action of tPA involves: